Longboat Key: Your Calendar | Longboat Key | Your Observer

 Taste of St. Armands

 Takes place from 5:30 p.m. to 8:30 p.m. at St. Armands Circle Park.
-The 7th Annual Taste of St. Armands will feature samplings from more than 19 restaurants located around the circle.
-A 50/50 raffle and silent auction will take place to benefit Take Stock in Children.
+The Seventh Annual Taste of St. Armands will feature samplings from more than 19 restaurants.
 General admission tickets, which include all foods and drinks, are available in advance for $45, or $55 at the door.
-For more information call 388.1554.
+For more information call 388-1554.

 Friday, Oct.
 7